 Financing the Cost of Laser Skin Resurfacing

 Many people are hesitant about discussing the option of a payment plan with their dermatologist directly, but he or she is really the best person to ask about financing options.
-If the practice has a financing company they prefer to work with such as CareCredit®, the dermatologist may be able to offer you full details about the terms of the plan at the time of the consultation.
+If the practice has a financing company they prefer to work with, the dermatologist may be able to offer you full details about the terms of the plan at the time of the consultation.
 Even if the practice does not have an official preference because patients have utilized several different laser skin resurfacing financing options in the past, your dermatologist will probably at least be able to offer an informed opinion on what financing options you can explore on your own.

 Find a Dermatologist in Your Area